sharoncornelius/idpf-specification/idpf_specification.md

  * @max_tx_complq: Maximum number of supported completion queues
  * @max_sriov_vfs: The PF sends the maximum VFs it is requesting.
 The CP
  *		   responds with the maximum VFs granted.
- * @max_vports: Maximum number of vports that can be supported
+ * @max_vports: Maximum number of vPorts that can be supported
- * @default_num_vports: Default number of vports driver should allocate on load
+ * @default_num_vports: Default number of vPorts driver should allocate on load
  * @max_tx_hdr_size: Max header length hardware can parse/checksum, in bytes
  * @max_sg_bufs_per_tx_pkt: Max number of scatter gather buffers that can be
  *			    sent per transmit packet without needing to be